At First Presbyterian Church all are encouraged to participate in the life of the church and to develop a personal faith in Jesus Christ.

 Even though we do not claim to have every answer, we affirm that Jesus does have all answers.
 Jesus answered, "I am the way and the truth and the life.
 No one comes to the Father except through me. " John 14:6

 Our Church affirms the historic Christian faith as revealed in the Bible.
 Over the generations Christians have affirmed confessional statements that guide and interpret Scripture for the church.
-We too affirm the following creeds and confessions: Nicene Creed, Apostles Creed, Scots Confession, Heidelberg Catechism, Second Helvetic Confession, Westminster Confession of Faith, the Shorter Catechism, the Larger Catechism, Barmen Declaration, and Confession of 1967, A Brief Statement of Faith - Presbyterian Church (U.S.A.).
+These confessional statements include the: Nicene Creed, Apostles Creed, Scots Confession, Heidelberg Catechism, Second Helvetic Confession, Westminster Confession of Faith, Shorter Catechism, Larger Catechism, and Barmen Declaration.

 What We Believe: